Duke Energy Corporation

 Bearish Bearish

-• Recent Underperformance: Stock has lagged utility sector and broader market recently.
+• Recent Stock Underperformance: Stock has lagged behind the utilities sector over six months.

 Reward Banner